smguru/pragmagrid.github.io/_projects/lake.md

 advanced warning for water managers and the public who may rely on the services provided by lakes and reservoirs.

-Technical advancements that span discipliens and national boundaries are helping lake ecologists improve predictions of algal blooms.
+Technical advancements that span disciplines and national boundaries are helping lake ecologists improve predictions of algal blooms.
 Large data sets from sensors embedded in lakes and reservoirs, combined with new simulation models and expert knowledge from the global community show promise for making predictions of the future based on patterns from the past.